github/docs/content/osmand/map/online-raster-maps.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_installed %} → {% data variables.ios-values.online_raster_maps %} → i → {% data variables.ios-values.shared_string_clear_cache %}

-### Change raster map parameters

-Which parameters?
-Why do you need to configure?

-{% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.download_tab_local %} → {% data variables.android-values.local_indexes_cat_tile %} → choose online maps →  &#xe802; → {% data variables.android-values.shared_string_edit %}

-{% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_installed %} → {% data variables.ios-values.online_raster_maps %} → i → {% data variables.ios-values.shared_string_edit %}

-Look at [the table](/osmand/map/online-raster-maps#add-new-online-raster-map-source) to see all parameters and descriptions.

 ### Download / update tiles
 If you want to access raster maps offline, you might need to predownload tiles.
 It's possible to do on a mobile device though be aware that some services might block a large batch download.
 Same feature can be used to update already downloaded tiles for selected areas, otherwise OsmAnd will continue display tiles that are already stored in the cache.

 **Hint**: if you want maps to automitically update tiles after some time, you can configure *expiration time*, so OsmAnd will redownload tiles once the tile is going to be displayed.

-For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer):
+For this, you need [to choose your online source as Map source](#select-map-as-main--underlay--overlay-layer):
 {% data variables.product.android_button_seq %} you need to select the area by the size of your screen device and to do a long click on the map - {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →
 At this screen you need to choose zoom levels → screen of downloading progress → {% data variables.android-values.shared_string_download %}